ZHU-Zhiyu/FLUX-IR/README.md

 </div>

 ## News!!
+- :fire::fire::fire: [27/06/2025] The paper has been accepted by TPAMI.
+We will release the code soon;
 - :fire::fire::fire: [18/03/2025] The revised manuscript is updated;
 - :fire::fire::fire: [07/10/2024] Project page and paper are released.